§09 Build an Online Leaderboard for Your Godot 4 Go MMO

 This is a very simple query to update the best_score field of a player with the given ID.
 We use :exec to denote the fact that this query doesn’t return any rows.

-Now, we need to call this query whenever we update the eats something, but only if the resulting mass is greater than the player’s current best score.
+Now, we need to call this query whenever we eat something, but only if the resulting mass is greater than the player’s current best score.
 To handle that’s let’s make a new function in the InGame state called syncPlayerBestScore.

 /server/internal/server/states/ingame.go